 See "EMPLOYEES AND PENSIONS" under the "CITY" section included in APPENDIX A to this Preliminary Official Statement for more summary information related to the City's contributions and APPENDIX C - June 30, 2022 ANNUAL COMPREHENSIVE FINANCIAL REPORT for additional information related to the City's deferred outflows and inflows of resources related to pensions, actuarial assumptions, discount rate and discount rate sensitivity.
 Changes to the City's pension contributions, or available sources to fund said contributions, may adversely affect the City's financial condition.
-The Bonds are secured by an unlimited ad valorem property tax as described more fully in the "PAYMENT OF AND SECURITY FOR THE BONDS" herein.
+The Bonds are secured from a senior lien of the Net Revenues of the System as described more fully in the "PAYMENT OF AND SECURITY FOR THE BONDS" herein.